Archkrull/codecademy-cpp-course/README.md

 # codecademy-cpp-course
-All projects created during the Ocdecademy C++ course
+All projects created during the Codecademy C++ course